LukeG91/Ripe-Harvest-E-commerce-MERN/README.md

 - cd into main project folder(Ripe-Harvest-E-Commerce)
 - run 'npm test'

-#### The screenshots below display the different pages on the website and how to interact with the website:
+#### The screenshots below display some of the pages that make up the website and also show how to interact with the website:

 <a name="screenshots"></a>